raspberrycoulis/raspberrypi-socialmedia-bot/README.md

     git clone https://github.com/raspberrycoulis/raspberrypi-socialmedia-bot.git

-You'll then need to add the necessary parts to each script as follows.
+You'll then need to add the necessary parts to the `config.py` script as follows.

 ## Configuration File
 To keep things simple, I have created a global `config.py` file that you will need to update before **any** script will work.
 You will need to add the relevant webhooks, API keys, tokens, secrets, account names and ID's etc. in this file first.
 Further instructions are given in the comments of this file.